 Read me first

-This is a blog about counter-violence.
+This is a blog about counter-violence and advocacy training.

 Safety is a privileged, intersectional concept more available to some than to others, and in varying ways and degrees.
 Not everything on these pages can be applied by everyone, or in every circumstance.